Emmanuelkimutai/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 A function that reverses a listint-t linked list
 A function that prints a listint_t linked list
 A function that frees a listint_t linked list
+A function that finds the loop in a linked list